Making Good Habits Routine

 Shop with a listWe all know the scenario.
 The realisation there is nothing in the fridge for dinner, it’s been a long day at work and that trip to the supermarket becomes a wander through the aisles picking up the best of products on offer and those that appeal to our tired hungry brain.
 The result is a bit like an episode of supermarket sweep with no clear menu at the end!
 Shopping with a predetermined list has been shown to aid weight loss and be more cost effective1.
 Planning your meals out through the week reduces the chance of making poor convenient choices and reaching for the phone at dinner time rather than getting in the kitchen.

 Get onlineAn even easier way of removing yourself from temptation in the aisles is doing your shopping online.
-Using a platform like Ocado becomes easier every time you do it as your favourites that make up the bulk of your weekly shop can be accessed quickly.
+Using an online shopping platform makes it easier every time you shop as your favourites that make up the bulk of your weekly shop can be accessed quickly.
 An eight-week long study where participants received nutrition advice and support, but then half of them also had their shopping delivered, revealed some very positive results.
 Those that received home deliveries reported finding the process much easier than expected, that it reduced impulse purchases, and importantly reduced the number of very high calorie foods in the cupboards at home.
 The result was a home environment which promoted healthier eating and supported their weight loss goals2.
 The other win from planning your meals and shopping accordingly is reducing food waste.
 For those with an environmental conscious it’s another impactful reason to consider this change.

 Widen your repertoiresCooking is the overarching skill which often determines whether someone can execute any nutrition plan.
 In my work with athletes the time spent teaching basic skills in the kitchen pays dividends especially with our academy players.
 Don’t be concerned with your first few attempts it is a rapid learning curve and not every plate has to be ‘Instagram worthy’ straight away!
 Get in there and give it a go.
 Once you have built some confidence keep exploring new tastes and cuisines.
 Use the support networks around you whether that is family, friends, or work colleagues to challenge each other.
 A ‘come dine with me’ style lunch competition can be great fun.